Royal Munster Fusiliers (New Army): France

-Landing in France on 29.
-December, it joined the 8th Battalion on the Loos Salient near Aire, described as 'hideous territory', suffering first casualties of its short history in January.
+Landing in France on 29 December, it joined the 8th Battalion on the Loos Salient near Aire, described as 'hideous territory', suffering first casualties of its short history in January.
 Terrific artillery harassment followed right through March.
 Constant enemy activity, vile weather and appalling trench conditions greatly fatigued the battalion.
 Heavy losses were caused by mines and trench mortars.
 It endured a chlorine gas attack at the Battle of Hulluch in April.
 All enemy assaults were however repelled.
 The 9th spent its last tour of the trenches as a unit from 6–25 May.
 The manpower shortages in other RMF regiments necessitated the battalion's disbandment on 30 May.
 Being the last raised new battalion its personnel were drafted to the 1st, 2nd and 8th RMF Battalions.

 10th (Service) Battalion

 This was unusual in many respects.
-The initiative did not go out from the British Army, but from the West Clare M.P.
+The initiative did not originate with the British Army, but from the West Clare M.P.
 Arthur Lynch whose intention was to raise a unit in 1918 which did not have the barriers against national identity which had affected the raising of the 16th Division.
 He had previously raised the Second Irish Brigade to fight for the Boers in the South African War, for which he had been sentenced to death by the British, which was later commuted.
 He then became involved in constitutional politics.

 He campaigned to raise recruits separately from the British recruiting drive in Ireland, which caused much aggravation, putting many obstacles in his way, including having those he recruited diverted elsewhere and the familiar denial of concessions to Irish national sentiments.
 He only managed to get a special uniform approved for his six pipers, they were to be kilted, their hat badges with the design of an Irish Wolfhound rather than the traditional Munster's emblem of a Bengal tiger.

 The battalion was initiated on 18 September 1918 at Ballyvonare Camp, Buttevant, County Cork.
 It was to be officered only by men with front line experience.
 Col. Lynch had enlisted 29 men by 5 October and 77 by the middle of the month.
 He then visited the front in France, calling his unit "my nominal regiment", which made the battalions connection with the RMF tenuous, many of the RMF's prominent officers not knowing the RMF had a 10th battalion.
 Its numbers were never high, a recruit enlisting on 4 December was the 146th.
 The unit was not on active service, the Armistice removing any justification for its existence.
 It was disbanded 14 March 1919, Col. Lynch resigning his commission in April.